Public disclosure of NATO information

 The ad-hoc disclosure process allows for members, organisations or the NATO Archives to propose documents which do not fall under the above systematic request.
 Ad-hoc requests usually come from researchers or journalists, who can make a “Freedom of Information” request to their national governments.
 The national government then makes the request to the NATO Archivist.

 Ad-hoc requests can propose a single document or a series of documents, and can occur multiple times in the year and simultaneously with the systematic request and other ad-hoc requests.
-In 2014, there were 15 requests to declassify and publicly disclose almost 1,000 documents through the ad-hoc process.
+In 2018, 1,500 documents were declassified and publicly disclosed through the ad-hoc process.
+Some highlights from that year include files on the F104-G Starfighter and FIAT G.91 programmes, NATO’s evaluation on the development of the Czechoslovakia situation in spring 1968 and records related to NATO’s former War Headquarters in Malta.
 A shorter silence period is usually given to ad-hoc requests since fewer documents are usually proposed for declassification under this process.

 Please keep in mind the guidelines for use of NATO content when using any NATO documents.